KenKundert/sshconfig/doc/configuring.rst

    A list of MAC addresses for the router that are used to identify the network.
    To find these, connect to the network and run the /sbin/arp command.

+location:
+   The default setting for the location (value should be chosen from LOCATIONS) when this network is active.

+ports:
+   The default list of ports that should be available when this network is active.

+proxy:
+   The name of the proxy to use by default when this network is active.

+exclude:
+   When on a known network that is using a VPN, you generally want to exclude the known networks to avoid confusion.
+Use this setting for the network associated with the VPN to exclude the base network or networks.
+For this to work, the network for the VPN must be the preferred network.

 nmcli_connection:
    The name used by Network Manager to refer to this network.
 This is normally not necessary, however it allows secondary networks to be recognized.